CS-433/ml-project-2-transcripted_cherry/To-do-list.md

 - maybe try also ridge regression
 - Compare across different transcription factors
 - Compare which feature (sum/mean/etc) would be best for the regression (maybe combination)
-- Try with not only one image, does regression change
+- Try with not only one image, does regression change (Alexis)

 Task 2:
 - Classify different types of nuclear signal localisation